tolauwae/phd-thesis/src/remote/remote.typ

 However, we need to keep the memory constraints of the microcontrollers in mind.
 Given the #emph[hardware limitations] of embedded devices, it is important to keep the WARDuino virtual machine as small as possible.
 We therefore restricted the supported libraries to the most essential ones for embedded applications.
-Furthermore, when compiling the virtual machine, developers can disable select primitives to reduce the size of WARDuino further.#footnote[For readers familiar with OS architectures, this is somewhat familiar to the unikernel approach.]
+Furthermore, when compiling the virtual machine, developers can disable select primitives to reduce the size of WARDuino further.#note[For readers familiar with OS architectures, this is somewhat familiar to the unikernel approach.]
 On the other hand, developers can add new primitives to the WARDuino VM for specific functionality or hardware they require for their projects.
 In this section we give an overview of how to add new primitives to the WARDuino VM.
 ]